Dr. Maryam Mahanian, DTCM, RAc

 Health Shop

-3. Yin Transition Formula (Geng Nian An Wan)
+3. Yin Transition Formula (Geng Nian An Wan) – This formula treats those with a predominant yin deficiency pattern with dryness and heat.

 VIP Membership